 Apprenticeship programs are ultimately about the final product.
 As a business owner, I need workers who can ensure safety on the job site and for the general public, customer satisfaction, knowledge of right versus wrong, and a global awareness of the job beyond just fabricating and installing.
 We are training workers to think independently and problem solve on the job, not just perform the task at hand.

-Terry uses his own shop as a veritable pre-apprenticeship program, bringing in young people to learn the basics of the job from experienced workers, while they await entrance into the formal Glaziers Registered Apprenticeship program that is housed at the nearby Finishing Trades Institute of the Mid-Atlantic Region.
-He has also served as a Trustee to the Glaziers Registered Apprenticeship program for over 20 years, where he helped to align the program with nation-wide building standards.
-This work has resulted in the program receiving a 1st in US distinction as being accredited by the US Department of Education as a post-secondary (collegiate) institution.
+Terry uses his own shop as a veritable Pre-Apprenticeship program, bringing in young people to learn the basics of the job from experienced workers while they await entrance into the formal Glaziers Pre-apprenticeship program that is housed at the nearby Finishing Trades Institute of the Mid-Atlantic Region.
+He has also served as a Trustee to the Glaziers Apprentice program for over 20 years, where he helped to align the program with nation-wide building standards, which has resulted in the Glaziers and Contractors Apprentice Program receiving a first in US distinction as being accredited by the US Department of education as a post-secondary (collegiate) institution.